-I currently accept Aetna Open Choice PPO, Beacon Health, Capital Blue Cross, Geisinger Health Plan, Health Advocate, Highmark Blue Cross Blue Shield, Magellan, Optum, Quest Behavioral Health, UMR, TriCare Certified, United Healthcare, UPMC Insurance, and Wellspan Employee Assistance Program.
-I am in the process of being credentialed with the other main insurance companies accepted in Pennsylvania as well.
+Not all of our clinician's currently accept insurance; at this time Amanda Davis-Buie accepts Aetna Open Choice PPO, Capital Blue Cross, Geisinger Health Plan, Health Advocate, Highmark Blue Cross Blue Shield, Magellan, Optum, Quest Behavioral Health, UMR, TriCare Certified, United Healthcare, UPMC Insurance, and Wellspan Employee Assistance Program.

 Making the decision to use insurance for counseling services is a serious one, and here are a few things to take into consideration, while making your decision.
 Many insurance companies require the counselor to assign a diagnosis to the client in order for them to pay for the session.
 The issue to consider is not all client's require a diagnosis as he or she may be seeking counseling because they are struggling with a temporary life situation or to work through grief.
 When a diagnosis is given to insurance companies, the diagnosis remains on the client’s health record permanently.
 Since the diagnosis is on the client’s permanent record, it may cause issues in the client’s future such as when they apply for certain jobs, school, the military, security clearances, and for life insurance.
 When a client chooses to use their insurance, they often give the insurance company access to their records.
 This allows the insurance company to request progress notes from the client’s session, which is an invasion of client privacy.
 Insurance companies also have the right to limit the amount of sessions a client may have with the counselor, and they may choose not to cover the type of treatment the client needs.